AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 can be worth asking Science-IT about software you need - we are experts in this and working to simplify the mess that scientific software is.
-Windows workstations can have things automatically installed, but you'll have to find the method from the ITS instructions above.
+Windows workstations can have things automatically installed, check the :doc:`windows page <windows>`.

 Triton and Aalto workstations have the central software available, currently for laptops you are on your own.

-On Triton, type ``module spider $name`` to search for available software.
+On Triton and Linux workstations, type ``module spider $name`` to search for available software.
 We are working to unify the software stack available on Triton and Aalto workstations.

 ITS has a `software and licenses <its_sw_>`_ (`FI <its_sw_fi_>`_) page, and also a `full list of licenses <its_sw_list_>`_.
 There is